Public broadcasting: Sweden

 Sweden has three public service broadcasters, namely Sveriges Television (SVT), Sveriges Utbildningsradio (UR), and Sveriges Radio (SR), having previously had government monopoly.
-SVT is the national public television broadcaster with 4 channels (SVT 1, SVT 2, SVT BarnKanalen, and SVT 24).
+SVT is the national public television broadcaster with 4 channels (SVT 1, SVT 2, SVT Barn, and SVT 24).
 The aim is to make programmes for everybody.
 For example, Sweden has the historic Sami minority and SVT make programmes in their language for them to watch.
 There are also a Finnish minority in Sweden, thus SVT show news in Finnish on SVT Uutiset.
 SR is the radio equivalent of SVT, with channels P1, P2, P3, P4, P5, and the Finnish channel SR Sisuradio.